will-wow/ramda-talk-old/deck/deck.md

 So we can see here that if we made that mistake of using map instead of mapIndexedObj, this time TypeScript catches it right away.
 If we hover over that error, it tells us that map is expecting an array and is getting an object.
 Perfect!

-TypeScript is definitly the secret weapon with ramda, and is a big reason to chose ramda over lodash/fp.
+TypeScript is definitely the secret weapon with ramda, and is a big reason to chose ramda over lodash/fp.
 The nice thing is that between the declaritiveness of ramda, and the type safety of TypeScript - if a function looks right, and typechecks, it's probably correct.
-You definitly still need unit tests to catch edge cases, but the confidece you feel when you get all the red lines to go away is really nice.
+You definitely still need unit tests to catch edge cases, but the confidence you feel when you get all the red lines to go away is really nice.

 ---